BilalMaz/DevOps-Architect-BootCamp/README.md

 [✔️] 🗃️ 3  :  <a href="#">Terraform</a><br>

 # Cloud
+In the context of computing, "cloud" generally refers to a network of remote servers that are used to store, manage, and process data and applications, rather than using a local server or personal computer.
+Cloud computing allows users to access computing resources, such as processing power, storage, and networking, over the internet on an on-demand basis, without the need for physical hardware or infrastructure.

 [✔️] 🗃️ 1  :  <a href="#">Introduction to Cloud</a><br>
 [✔️] 🗃️ 2  :  <a href="#">AWS Certified Cloud Practitioner</a><br>
 [✔️] 🗃️ 3  :  <a href="#">Microsoft Certified: Azure Fundamentals</a><br>